 ‘HMS Supply, captain Ball, sailed for Batavia.
 We followed her with anxious eyes until she was no longer visible.
 Truly did we say to her ‘In te omnis domus inclinata recumbit’.
 Op.
 Cit

-Lieutenant Ball was also ordered to purchase tons of food and medicines, hire a Dutch ship (Waaksamheyd) to follow him onto Sydney with the additional supplies.
+Lieutenant Ball was also to purchase tons of food and medicines, hire a Dutch ship (Waaksamheyd) to follow him onto Sydney with the additional supplies.

-1790 - June, Sydney Cove: A further six (6) months would pass – until 6 June 1790 - before the desperate Robinson Crusoes of the ‘First Fleet’ would see or hear another English man or women.
+1790 - June, Sydney Cove: A further six (6) months would pass – until 6 June 1790 - before the desperate Robinson Crusoes of the ‘First Fleet’ would see another English man or women.

 They were tortured by their abandonment….So strong became their [the marines] desire for rescue that for eighteen months after arrival a marine party walked each week to Botany Bay in the forlorn hope that a ship might have called there rather than at Port Jackson.